Esclavo de Sus Besos

 "Esclavo de Sus Besos" (Slave of Her Kisses) is a song performed by Spanish singer David Bisbal.
-It was written by José Abraham / Juanma Leal.
+It was written by José Abraham and Juanma Leal.
 The song was released as the lead single from Bisbal's fourth studio album Sin Mirar Atrás in August 2009.

-The song debuted in the Spanish Singles Chart in the week of 30 August 2009 at number six, being the highest debut for the week.
-Three weeks later the track peaked at number-one during four consecutive weeks.
-In United States the song debuted in the charts in the week of September 26, 2009 climbing to the top ten of the Billboard Top Latin Songs chart four weeks later.
-"Esclavo de Sus Besos" peaked at number-one on 31 October 2009 replacing "Loba" by Colombian singer-songwriter Shakira, being succeeded by fellow Spanish performer Alejandro Sanz three weeks later.
+The song debuted on the Spanish Singles Chart in the week of 30 August 2009 at number six, being the highest debut for the week.
+Three weeks later the track peaked at number one for four consecutive weeks.
+In United States the song debuted on the charts in the week of September 26, 2009 climbing to the top ten of the Billboard Top Latin Songs chart four weeks later.
+"Esclavo de Sus Besos" peaked at number one on 31 October 2009 replacing "Loba" by Colombian singer-songwriter Shakira, being succeeded by fellow Spanish performer Alejandro Sanz three weeks later.
 The song became Bisbal's third number-one hit in the chart, following "¿Quién Me Iba a Decir?"
 (2006) and "Aquí Estoy Yo", his collaboration with Luis Fonsi, Aleks Syntek and Noel Schajris.
 The official remix features reggaeton romantic duo Magnate & Valentino, or an urban remix.